Dein Weg ins Ausland

 Please note that both top-ups and real costs are subject to sufficient funding.

-Students who have been selected in the regular application process and meet the respective funding criteria are eligible to apply for the Fewer Opportunities Top-up.
+Students who have been selected in the regular application process and meet the respective funding criteria are eligible to apply for the Equal Opportunities and Inclusion Top-up.

 To apply for the top-up, students select the respective top-up when applying for Erasmus+ studies via our MoveON Outgoing Portal.
-Once the Declaration on Honour for Fewer Opportunities has been submitted, the top-up application is considered complete.
+Once the Declaration on Honour has been submitted, the top-up application is considered complete.
 For further information see "Documentation, Supporting Documents and Sample Checks".

 Documentation and Sample Checks

-The Declaration on Honour for Fewer Opportunities must be signed by hand.
+The Declaration on Honor must be signed by hand.
 Student must keep the hard copy for future sample tests.

 A soft copy can be included in the online application for Erasmus+ Studies or Short-Term Mobilities.